agilesingapore/2014/sponsors.md

         </div>

         <div class="bio col-md-9">
-          <p><a target="_blank" href="http://www.thoughtworks.com">ThoughtWorks</a> is a software company and community of passionate individuals whose purpose is to revolutionize software creation and delivery, while advocating for positive social change.
-Our clients are people and organizations with ambitious missions; we deliver disruptive thinking and technology to empower them to succeed.
-In our 20th year, over 2500 ThoughtWorks employees - 'ThoughtWorkers' - serve clients from offices in Australia, Brazil, Canada, China, Ecuador, Germany, India, Singapore, South Africa, Uganda, the U.K. and the U.S.</p>
+          <p><a target="_blank" href="http://www.thoughtworks.com">ThoughtWorks</a> is a software company and community of passionate individuals whose purpose is to revolutionise software creation and delivery, while advocating for positive social change.
+Our clients are people and organisations with ambitious missions; we deliver disruptive thinking and technology to empower them to succeed.
+Over 2500 ThoughtWorks employees - 'ThoughtWorkers' - serve clients from offices in Australia, Brazil, Canada, China, Ecuador, Germany, India, Singapore, South Africa, Uganda, the U.K. and the U.S.</p>
         </div>
     </div>